pkgcraft/pkgcraft.github.io/content/about/_index.md

 - C --- Lacks any memory safety guarantees and requires far too much work to do high level coding without leveraging all sorts of libraries.
-However, it is decent as a glue layer used to provide language bindings as its the lingua franca of software.
+However, it is decent as a glue layer used to provide language bindings as it's the lingua franca of software.

 - C++ --- Like C, it also lacks memory safety guarantees without strict limits